 Why visit Wieliczka Salt Mine

-The mine has been welcoming visitors since 1722 and in 1978 it became only one of twelve objects on the UNESCO’s World Cultural and Natural Heritage List, it is easy to see why.
-The mine is a labyrinth of tunnels and chambers over 300km long and in places 327 metres deep with the first mine shafts dating back to the 13th century.
-The many corridors and chambers have all been carved out of rock salt and with the additions of incredible wooden structures and beautify crafted carvings this place truly is remarkable.
+The mine has been welcoming visitors since 1722.
+In 1978 it became only one of twelve objects on the UNESCO’s World Cultural and Natural Heritage List.
+It is easy to see why, the mine is a labyrinth of tunnels and chambers over 300km long and in places 327 metres deep with the first mine shafts dating back to the 13th century.
+You will find huge corridors and chambers that have all been carved out of rock salt, as well as incredible wooden structures and beautify crafted carvings.
+This place is truly remarkable!

-Most visitors will take the ‘tourist route’ though the mine which only shows a tiny percentage of what can be seen.
+Most visitors take the ‘tourist route’ though the mine.
 Although this route will be enough for most visitors there is a more intense and longer route taking visitors through the ‘miners route’ which may be more suitable for those interested in the mining techniques and wanting a more hands on experience.